Directed Polymers and Interfaces in Disordered Media: The Field Theory in with Quenched Disorder

-In the high-temperature limit $(\beta\rightarrow 0)$ all the integer moments of the partition function contribute to the average free energy with equal replicas and our series representation is problematic.
-For finite temperature we must have a replica symmetry breaking solution and a well behaved series representation.
-Using Eq. (\ref{RSB123}), the part of the average free energy which contributes to the two-point functions is given by
+Only in the high-temperature limit, $(\beta\rightarrow 0)$, all the moments of the partition functions contribute to the average free energy.
+For finite temperature, we must have only a finite number of terms in the series representation to the average free energy.
+In this case, using Equation (\ref{RSB123}) the average free energy is given by

-Also, the domain of the validity for our approximation is related with the replica symmetry breaking phenomenon.
-Since we are using the Eqs. (\ref{RSB123}), the series is convergent.
-In the next section we study an interface.
-Using the saddle-point equations and choosing the replica symmetry ans\"atze, we will show that the Gaussian approximation is exact.
+For $\omega\neq 0$ and large $k_{c}=N$ we have the large-N approximation for a Gaussian field theory.
+It~ is interesting to point out that the limit $\omega\rightarrow\, 0$, we must have $k_{c}=1$.
+The system is described by a field theory where the dimension of the order parameter is one.
+In the next section, we discuss another Gaussian model defined in the continuous limit and calculate its wandering exponent.

-\section{Field theory for interfaces in random media}
+\section{Field Theory for Interfaces in Random Media}